robin-mueller/auto-apms-guide/src/usage/fundamental-workflow.md

 ![AutoAPMS System Architecture](./system-architecture.gif)

 AutoAPMS's behavior engine applies the client-server model.
-This requires that there are robotic skills/capabilities offering the functionality required for achieving the user-defined goals.
-Thus, we distinguish between AutoAPMS's behavior domain and the application specific user domain.
+It's necessary that the system provides robotic skills/capabilities offering certain functions for achieving user-defined goals.
+We distinguish between AutoAPMS's behavior domain and the application specific user domain.
 It's common practice to use [ROS 2 nodes](https://docs.ros.org/en/humble/Concepts/Basic/About-Nodes.html) to implement skills within the user domain.
 These nodes typically incorporate [ROS 2 interfaces](https://docs.ros.org/en/humble/Concepts/Basic/About-Interfaces.html) which allows other entities to query the respective functionality.
 We utilize [behavior trees](./concepts/behavior-trees.md) to create clients based on the underlying interfaces and orchestrate missions.

 When developing robotic applications according to the presented system architecture, the user should stick to this fundamental workflow: